aidanastridge/Publisher/README.md

 📘 [License](#License)

 ## 🐧 Thesis

 Stepping into your local bookstore, you spot a gallery of classic books – You recognize them from their striking colors: Black, White, and Orange; Typesetted with both modern and traditional design.

-### 📰 Coming Soon (In Development)
-* UI (Status, Scroll-bar, and Buttons etc.).
-* Tables.
-* Readability.
-* Usability.
-* Errors.
-* More...

 ### 🔧 Maintenance

-This is my first theme and will be updated as I learn best-practices.
-If you want to help, don't hesitate in asking!
+* Readability Errors.

 ### ⚙️ Features